-However, the search engine god Google is not doing it for free.
+However, the search engine god, Google, is not doing it for free.
 As we all know, Google is in for business and in business, nothing goes for free.
 As we all know, Google is a search engine giant and Google has carved its way into other areas of information technology.
-However, despite all these achievements, Google's advertising platform popularly known as "Adsense" remains its major income source.
+However, despite all these achievements, Google's advertising platform popularly known as "Adsense", remains its major income source.
 Google has reasoned that, by bringing the poor in Asia and Africa to the web, its advertising platform would get a major boost which means more money for Google.
-In other words, Google is planning on how to benefit from the poverty of the poor by helping bring the poor to the web and the poor helping it to make big money.
+In other words, Google is planning on helping the poor to get on the internet which in turn will help google financially.

 Now back to the Google-Poor relationship.
-Google's plan does not include big cities and towns where there are such protective laws.
+Google's plan does not include big cities and towns where there exist some form of protective laws.
 Google's plan does not include advanced countries where there are such protective laws.
 Google's plan only includes poor people (most with very little education) in poor countries where there are no such protective laws to protect one's privacy.
-Now imagine the level of private information Google can gather from all these poor people all in the name of "free" web access.
-Although I do not oppose the idea of helping the poor and the needy in some of the most remote corners of the world, the idea of Google doing it makes me a little bit uncomfortable.
-In my opinion, Google may just be "tapping" deeper into the lives of the poor and the needy just to make more money.

 Now, imagine the level of private information Google can gather from all these poor people all in the name of "free" web access.
 Although I do not oppose the idea of helping the poor and the needy in some of the most remote corners of the world, it would be great if Google and co started by advocating for privacy protective laws in these countries before they put their "free internet" plans in place.
 Without those privacy protective laws in place, the relationship can become quite parasitic.